Variational Inference with Coverage Guarantees in Simulation-Based Inference: Experiments

 \subsection{Galaxy Spectral Energy Distributions}

-We now present the application of \textproc{CANVI} to an important scientific problem.
-The \textrm{spectrum} of an astronomical object is measured via a spectrograph, which records the flux (light intensity per unit area, time, wavelength) across a large grid of wavelength values \cite{york2000sloan, abareshi2022overview}.
-We construct a model of galaxy spectra based on the Probabilistic Value-Added Bright Galaxy Survey simulator (PROVABGS), which maps $\theta\in\mathbb{R}^{11}$ to galaxy spectra.
-Additional details of the simulation setup and example draws from the simulator are available in Appendix \ref{section:sed_setup}.
+We now present the application of \textsc{CANVI} to an important scientific problem.
+The \textrm{spectrum} of an astronomical object is measured via a spectrograph, which records the flux across a large grid of wavelength values \citep{york2000sloan, abareshi2022overview}, which we simulate with the Probabilistic Value-Added Bright Galaxy Survey simulator (PROVABGS).
+PROVABGS maps $\theta\in\mathbb{R}^{11}$ to galaxy spectra, detailed further and visualized in Appendix \ref{section:sed_setup}.

-A mixture of 20 Gaussian distributions was used as the variational posterior and trained against the $\mathcal{L}_{\text{FAVI}},\mathcal{L}_{\text{ELBO}},$ and $\mathcal{L}_{\text{IWBO}}$, as in \Cref{section:training_obj}. \Cref{table:sed_coverage} shows that the ELBO and IWBO tend to be overly concentrated, failing to contain the entire parameter vector $\theta$ in the $1-\alpha$ highest-density region often.
+A mixture of 20 Gaussian distributions was used as the variational posterior and trained against the $\mathcal{L}_{\text{FAVI}},\mathcal{L}_{\text{ELBO}},$ and $\mathcal{L}_{\text{IWBO}}$ objectives, as in \Cref{section:training_obj}. \Cref{table:arch_coverage} shows that the ELBO and IWBO tend to be overly concentrated, failing to contain the entire parameter vector $\theta$ in the $1-\alpha$ highest-density region often.
 FAVI, on the other hand, is reasonably well-calibrated.
-After applying CANVI, all three methods achieve nearly perfect calibration across a range of desired confidence levels.
+After applying \textsc{CANVI}, all three methods achieve nearly perfect calibration across a range of desired confidence levels.
 Of course, the utility of these corrected regions depends on the level of information contained in the original model.
-In the case of the ELBO or IWBO variational approximations, the corrected regions achieve statistical validity, but are likely too large to be informative.
-For FAVI, on the other hand, application of CANVI results in statistical guarantees on coverage rates with minimal alterations to the high-density regions.
+For the ELBO or IWBO cases, the corrected regions achieve statistical validity, but are too large to be informative.
+Notably, the underdispersion of the ELBO approximator led to $\widehat{q}_{\mathcal{C}}(0.05) = 0$ (up to machine precision), resulting in a volume estimate of $\infty$.
+For FAVI, on the other hand, application of \textsc{CANVI} results in statistical guarantees with minimal alterations to the high-density regions.